 Who We Are

 The Evanston Children’s Choir is a dynamic platform for "diversity in harmony," creating a transformative experience for young choir members from all walks of life and their varied audiences across Chicagoland.
-With a commitment to inclusion and accessibility, positive energy and mutual respect, the ECC enables children and young adults grades 1 through 12 to sing their hearts out in several strong, supportive ensembles—ensembles with a solid and growing reputation for musical excellence.
-Our Core Program is an after-school treble choir program, accepting young people grades 1 through high school from all over the Greater Chicago area.
-We also have a community choir available for all ages and mixed voice types called "Family Choir."
+With a commitment to inclusion and accessibility, positive energy and mutual respect, the ECC enables children and young adults grades 1 through 12 to find their voices through several strong, supportive ensembles—ensembles with a solid and growing reputation for musical excellence.
+Our core program is an after-school treble choir program, accepting young people grades 1 through high school from all over the Greater Chicago area.
 We sing all types of both secular and sacred music, with an emphasis on multiculturalism.
 We strive to make the choir as accessible as possible, both to new members and to our audience.
 Accordingly, we do not turn any child away because of money, and we offer our outreach performances and self-produced concerts free of charge.

 Our primary rehearsal location is the Noyes Cultural Arts Center, 927 Noyes St., Studio 107, in Evanston.
-The ECC's Choirs for the 2019-2020 Season are: Concert Choir (advanced), Youth Chorale (beginner-intermediate), "Story Choir" (grades 1-5), "Family Choir," which anyone can join (adults too!), and the Wilmette Pops Children's Chorale (beginner-intermediate).
+The ECC's Choirs for the 2022-2023 Season are: Concert Choir (advanced), Youth Chorale Pops (beginner-intermediate), the Wilmette Pops Children's Chorale (beginner-intermediate), and the Pope John XXIII School Choir (grades 3-6).
 You can read more about each Choir here.

-The Evanston Chioldren's Choir has received the Mayor's Award for the Arts.
+The Evanston Children's Choir has received the Mayor's Award for the Arts.